urho3d/urho3d/Readme.txt

 - iOS: OpenGL ES 2.0 capable GPU.

-SSE requirement can be eliminated by commenting out lines that enable it from the root CMakeLists.txt.
+SSE requirement can be eliminated by disabling the use of SSE instruction set, see "Build options" below.

 Desktop build process